• Skip to primary navigation

 ladyfinger soaking in a container of coffee and coffee liqueur

 The first step is a quick dip of the ladyfingers in the coffee/Kahlua mixture.
 The coffee flavor of the Kahlua enhances the overall flavor, but it can be left out if you want to make this dessert alcohol-free.
-And if you’re not a fan of Kahlua, you can use Gran Marnier, rum, or marsala in its place.
+And if you’re not a fan of Kahlua, you can use Gran Marnier, dark rum, or Marsala in its place.

 *Instant espresso powder can be used to make the coffee for dipped ladyfingers.